 Blooms from mid- or late summer until frost, resembling a bush covered with hollyhocks.
 Blossoms are single, semidouble, or double, 1 1/2–3 in. across; some have a conspicuously contrasting red to purple throat.
 Single flowers are slightly more effective, opening somewhat wider, but they tend to produce many unattractive capsule-type fruits—which in turn produce many unwanted seedlings.

-From eastern Asia.
-To 10–12 ft. tall and 6 ft. wide.
+Deciduous shrub from eastern Asia.
+Grows to 10–12 ft. tall and 6 ft. wide.
 Upright and compact w...